 Streams that have undergone major changes include the Goulburn and Bylong rivers, Widden, Wollombi and Dart brooks (including Kingdon Ponds), Baerami, Doyles, and Martindale creeks, and the lower Pages River.
 These streams generally have wide, incised, sandy channels (although Dart Brook and the Pages River have gravel beds) and lack flow reliability and drought refuge pools.
-Large-scale changes in fluvial geomorphology68 have reduced instream habitat variability and water quality and resulted in the poor condition of some aquatic ecosystems in these rivers.69
+Large-scale changes in fluvial geomorphology have reduced instream habitat variability and water quality and resulted in the poor condition of some aquatic ecosystems in these rivers.69

 There are two estuarine areas in the Plan area.
 Freshwater inflow impacts on the functioning of an estuarine ecosystem to different extents.
 The Hunter River Estuary has medium sensitivity to reduced freshwater inflows (at low flow).
 Its large catchment area provides freshwater to the estuaries during floods and high flows.
 These large flows are important for prawn production and for triggering the upstream migration of bass.
 However, during low flows, saltwater has the potential to move upstream at a more rapid rate if extraction of water becomes too high.
-Lake Macquarie has a low sensitivity to inflows, because its salinity levels are similar to seawater and it is fed by relatively small streams.70 https://www.industry.nsw.gov.au/water/basins-catchments/snapshots/manning.
+Lake Macquarie has a low sensitivity to inflows, because its salinity levels are similar to seawater and it is fed by relatively small streams.

 The Plan's background document identified high instream ecological values associated with environmental factors in 11 of the Plan's 36 surface water sources.
-Factors used to determine
+Factors used to determine high instream ecological values included 'the presence of threatened fauna and other biota that